-Starting around 5 months of age, your puppy is going to freak out a little.
+Somewhere between 5-9 months of age, your puppy is going to freak out a little.
 Part of this is normal adolescent behavior (oh, and has anyone told you that this is when teething really starts?), but adolescent dogs go through multiple and brief fear periods.
 During this time, you're going to need to renew your socialization efforts.

 Here's the key: Listen to your dog.
 If something is scaring your adolescent dog, the fear is very real to them.
 Don't force the issue just because you know it's just a statue or garbage can.
 Give your dog the distance they need to feel safe, then reintroduce the scary thing from a distance, accompanied by LOTS of great things.
 This is where a good trainer can help you.
 The goal here is for your dog to learn that a) scary things usually aren't as bad as they seem and bravery is always rewarded, and b) they can trust you to keep them safe.

 YEAH, IT'S A LOT OF WORK...BUT YOU ONLY GET ONE CHANCE TO DO IT RIGHT

 Waiting until a puppy has received a full set of vaccinations to begin a socialization program is too little, too late!
 Socialization begins on Day 1 with you.
 The first several months in your home should be devoted to teaching important life skills that you only get one chance to get right.